 Your company name and logo shouldn’t interrupt the body of your content.
 It is suggested to make it visible in the header or footer of the image.

 Of course, you want everyone to remember your business name.
-Still, by branding your infographic with your photo and logo, you will ensure that it is a trusted piece of design and content coming from a reputable organisation.
+Still, branding your infographic with your photo and logo will ensure that it is a trusted piece of design and content from a reputable organisation.
 Before doing this, be sure that your logo accurately represents your brand’s image.